fastlane/docs/docs/actions/carthage.md

   configuration: "Release",   # Build configuration to use when building
   cache_builds: true,         # By default Carthage will rebuild a dependency regardless of whether its the same resolved version as before.
   toolchain: "com.apple.dt.toolchain.Swift_2_3",  # Specify the xcodebuild toolchain
-  new_resolver: false,        # Use the new resolver to resolve depdendency graph
+  new_resolver: false,        # Use the new resolver to resolve dependency graph
   log_path: "carthage.log"    # Path to the xcode build output
 )
 ```